 During this time of year, many people will begin to enter the Coverage Gap or “Donut Hole” portion of their Medicare Part D coverage and find their coverage costs changing.

-Question: I have purchased medications worth $3,390 toward my 2017 Donut Hole, my next brand-name drug purchase has a retail cost of $400, bringing me into the Coverage Gap.
+Question: I have purchased medications worth $3,930 so far this year, my next brand-name drug purchase has a retail cost of $400, bringing me into the Donut Hole (or Coverage Gap).
 Will I get a Donut Hole discount on the full $400 retail price or just the $90 that falls into the gap?

-Your Donut Hole discount (which is 60% in 2017) only applies to the $90 portion of the retail drug price that falls into the Coverage Gap.
-Since your purchase “straddles” two phases of coverage, you pay your cost-sharing for the Initial Coverage phase (for example, $40 for a Tier 3 brand drug) and the brand-name Donut Hole discount applies to the remainder of the retail price falling into the Donut Hole.
+Your Donut Hole discount (which is 25%) only applies to the $90 portion of the retail drug price that falls into the Coverage Gap.
+Since your purchase “straddles” two phases of coverage, you pay your cost-sharing for the Initial Coverage phase (for example, $47 for a Tier 3 brand drug) and the brand-name Donut Hole discount applies to the remainder of the retail price falling into the Donut Hole.

 Therefore, your total drug cost is the cost-sharing you paid in the Initial Coverage phase plus the discounted cost in Donut Hole.
 (Note: The combined cost of the Initial Coverage phase and the Donut Hole phase will never exceed your drugs total retail cost.)

 Yes.
-If your retail drug costs average $347 you will exceed your Medicare plan’s Initial Coverage Limit of $3,700 and enter the 2017 Coverage Gap or Donut Hole in early-November.
+If your retail drug costs average $347 you will exceed your Medicare plan’s Initial Coverage Limit of $4,020 and enter the 2020 Coverage Gap or Donut Hole sometime in November.

 Only your plan’s retail drug costs count toward entering the Donut Hole.
 Your co-pay has no impact on entering the Donut Hole, but will impact when you exit the Donut Hole.